Patti MacAhonic, MBA

 Family and Youth Counsellor

-Imraan graduated with a Bachelor of Social Work degree from the University of Victoria in 2016, and a Bachelor of Science degree from the University of British Columbia in 2009.
-He has over 2 years of experience counselling youth, men, couples, and families, along with 10 years of experience working as a personal tutor and mentor for elementary, secondary, and post-secondary students.
-His counselling integrates multiple therapeutic frameworks, including narrative therapy, cognitive behavioural therapy, and strength-based solution-focused therapy.
+Imraan graduated with a Bachelor of Social Work degree from the University of Victoria in 2016, and is a registered social worker with the BC College of Social Workers.
+He also earned a Bachelor of Science degree from the University of British Columbia in 2009.
+He has over 3 years of experience counselling youth, men, couples, and families, along with 10 years of experience working as a personal tutor and mentor for elementary, secondary, and post-secondary students.
+His counselling integrates multiple therapeutic frameworks, including Narrative Therapy, Cognitive Behavioral Therapy, and Strength-based Solution-focused Therapy.
 Through his client-centric approach, Imraan seeks to understand the unique nature of every individual and empower them to make positive changes in their lives.

 In addition to counselling adults and youth, Imraan also co-facilitates the Children in Between group, Children Who Witness Abuse group, and the Summer Training & Recreation Program